Senator Collins says won't support anti-abortion Supreme Court nominee

 “I would not support a nominee who demonstrated hostility to Roe v Wade,” Susan Collins told CNN’s “State of the Union” program, referring to the 1973 landmark decision.

-Collins of Maine is a frequent swing vote in the Senate, which Republicans control by a slim majority.
+Collins of Maine is a frequent swing vote in the Senate, which Republicans control by only a slim majority.

 The Senate must approve any nominee from Republican President Donald Trump to replace Supreme Court Justice Anthony Kennedy, who is retiring at the end of July.